ukaea/parallel-preprocessor/wiki/ArchitectureDesign.md

   - FreeCAD/BREP

 + UTF8 encoding is assumed and stored in `std::string`
-  Note: 1. this may work for MasOS and Linux of utf8 locale;
+  Note: 1. this may work for macos and Linux of utf8 locale;
         2. `filesystem::path::string()` not `filesystem::path::u8string()`

 ### Modular design